aionnetwork/aionr/README.md

 Mainstream adoption of blockchains is limited because of scalability, privacy, and interoperability challenges.
 Aion is a multi-tier blockchain network designed to address these challenges.

-Many blockchains will are being created to solve business challenges in different industries.
-The Aion network is designed to support custom blockchains a provide a way for seperate blockchains to communicate.

 The [Aion White Papers](https://aion.network/developers/#whitepapers) provides more details on our design and project roadmap.

 ## Install the Kernel